tashakim/common-circles/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-## Contributing to common-circles-capstone
+## Contributing to common-circles
-To contribute to <common-circles-capstone>, follow these steps:
+To contribute to <common-circles>, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.